-Τhe book “Literary Journeys to the Holy Land” is a fusion of poetry and narrative accompanied by pictures from Sinai and Israel.
+Τhe book “Literary Journeys to the Holy Land”, which is now available in Greek, is a fusion of poetry and narrative accompanied by pictures from Sinai and Israel.
 The book is inspired by my pilgrimage to Jerusalem and Sinai and reads more like a travelogue than anything else.
 If you enjoy books with a religious subject-matter, then this is the ideal book for you.

 An excerpt from the book with new poems and narrative added